Daniel Dörler, University of Natural Resources and Life Sciences, Vienna

 Trainer: Petra Sallaba, Barbara Kieslinger, Jakob Doppler

 Care plays a major role in an ageing society.
 The demand for care is increasing alongside the average age in society, as is the cost of care.
 Research in the field of care is primarily conducted from this perspective of rising costs.
 However, care concerns not only medical services that can lead to costs and added value for society, but also a social aspect between carers and those being cared for that is often disregarded, despite having a major impact on the success of care.
 It is therefore all the more important to initiate research projects that are focused on the needs of those being cared for and those who are carers.
 This can only take place with the involvement of carers and those being cared for.
 Participatory and clearly designed research into care is therefore particularly important.
 Nevertheless, comparably few research projects are participatory and clearly designed, which is mainly because research of this nature creates new challenges for project managers.
 The three-hour workshop provided an insight into open and participative research, started a dialogue between researchers and carers and those being cared for and showed what opportunities there are to use open methods for your own research.
-All information about and results from this workshop are available for free under https://osf.io/b7mea/.
+All information about and results from this workshop are available for free on the website of the Center for Open Science.